Return to Koh Chang Beaches

 Klong Plu Waterfalll

 The drive though the forest is a world away from the dusty and noisy main street, with a hotch potch of local houses together with old and closed up resorts, all spaced out along the length of the river’s gently winding course.
 Unfortunately, there were major floods here a few years back which caused immense damage and in truth, the whole valley does now feels somewhat run down.
-Look out for Ban Kon Elephant Camp at the start and further in the German restaurant Metzgerei Baum.
+Look out for Ban Kon Elephant Camp at the start and further in the German restaurant Metzgerei Baum and Kannika Bungalows.

 Roadside from The Waterfall to the Central Area